The Game : A last-man-standing race

 Dale, Texas 78616

 Your 4.1667 mile course will be flat and fast.
-Stay tuned for exact details.
+An exact elevation profile and Strava segment will be provided March 13th (one month before the race).

 $400 cash + pair of la sportiva shoes awarded to the overall winner, male or female